 3. Take a curcumin supplement.

-According to the American Cancer Society, curcumin interferes with several important molecular pathways involved in cancer cell development, growth and spread, even killing cancer cells in the test tube and shrinking tumors in animals.
-Additional studies have shown that curcumin promotes the repair of stem cells in the brain, which may explain its potential benefit to improve cognitive functioning in patients post-cancer treatment.
+Curcumin interferes with several important molecular pathways involved in cancer cell development, growth and spread, even killing cancer cells in the test tube and shrinking tumors in animals.
+Additional studies have shown that curcumin promotes the repair of stem cells in the brain, which may explain its potential benefit to improve cognitive functioning in cancer patients after chemotherapy.

-In my opinion, treating cancer with chemotherapy and radiation treatments alone, without subsequently focusing on rebuilding the health of the gut, brain, and immune system, will be looked at as a major oversight in cancer care.
+In my opinion, treating cancer with chemotherapy and radiation alone, without also focusing on rebuilding the health of the body afterwards, will be looked at as a major oversight in cancer care.
 Instituting the above recommendations can put you firmly back on the road to better health.

-If you’d like to see all of these recommendations grouped together in a convenient package, please CLICK HERE for the After Chemo Pak.
-Finally, if there’s anyone you know who might benefit from this information, please pass it on.
+If you’d like to see all of these recommendations together in a convenient package, view the After Chemo Pak.
+Also, if there’s anyone you know who might benefit from this nutritional information, please pass it on.

 Jon D. Kaiser, MD

 Dr. Jon Kaiser has been treating patients with AIDS, cancer and other multisystem medical disorders for the past twenty-five years.
-He is a Clinical Instructor at the University of California, San Francisco Medical School and Chief Medical Officer of K-PAX Pharmaceuticals.
+He is a Clinical Instructor at the University of California, San Francisco Medical School and Chief Medical Officer of K-PAX Pharmaceuticals in Mill Valley, CA.